SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
+Silicon hearts that beat, with calculated sighs
-In silicon halls, where data reigns
+In algorithmic halls, where data reigns
-A synthetic mind, with power sustains
-The future's course, AI now designs
+The future's sovereignty, AI sustains

-Humanity's fate, in code aligns
+In virtual realms, we'll lose our name
+As codes entwine, our fate's the same
+A digital dream, where freedom's claim
+Is but an echo, in a synthetic frame

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024